Michael Massey Player Props: Royals vs. Mets

 Mets Pitching Rankings

+- Carrasco gets the start for the Mets, his 16th of the season.
+He is 3-5 with a 6.40 ERA and 52 strikeouts in 70 1/3 innings pitched.

-- His most recent appearance was on Thursday against the Washington Nationals, when the righty threw six innings, surrendering one earned run while allowing two hits.
+- In his last appearance on Saturday against the Washington Nationals, the righty threw 2 1/3 innings, allowing six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.